 College of Nursing wins prestigious award for its diversity, equity and inclusion efforts

-UC College of Nursing’s efforts to create opportunities for historically marginalized students and graduating nurses who reflect the broader U.S. population have been nationally recognized for an eighth consecutive year.
+UC College of Nursing’s efforts to create opportunities for historically marginalized students and graduate nurses who reflect the broader U.S. population have been nationally recognized for a ninth consecutive year.

 The college received the Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine, reinforcing the continued success of the college’s strategic community partnerships, holistic admissions practices, student support programs and faculty and staff engagement initiatives.

 "We remain as committed as ever to preparing nurse leaders educated and ready to provide care to an increasingly diverse population in an ever changing and complex health care system,” says Gordon Gillespie, PhD, interim dean.
 "Our goal is to improve health care outcomes, reduce inequities and increase the diversity in the health care workforce.”

 Research shows increased diversity and cultural competency in the health care workforce helps improve outcomes for people from racially and ethnically diverse groups, who are at a disproportionate risk of being uninsured, lacking access to care and suffering worse outcomes from preventable and treatable conditions.

 The college has adopted holistic admissions strategies that incorporate personal student characteristics and attributes to augment grade point average and test scores for admissions decisions.
 The process values intellect, life experiences, motivation and character, which exemplify the core values of the college, and selects candidates using broad-based admission criteria to create a diverse student body.
 Educational and social support programs to support student retention and graduation are also offered by the college, including Leadership 2.0 and iLead.